-In this curriculum, we are going to cover only the core concepts of machine learning that a beginner must know.
-We cover what we call 'Classical machine learning' primarily using Scikit-learn, an excellent library many students use to learn the basics.
-To understand broader concepts of artificial intelligence or deep learning, a strong fundamental knowledge of machine learning is indispensable, and so we would like to offer it here.

-You will additionally learn the basics of Regression, Classification, Clustering, natural language processing, Time Series Forecasting, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in web apps.
+In this curriculum, we are going to cover only the core concepts of Machine Learning that a beginner must know.
+We cover what we call 'Classical Machine Learning'.
+To understand broader concepts of Artificial Intelligence or Deep Learning, a strong fundamental knowledge of Machine Learning is indispensable, and so we would like to offer it here.
+You will additionally learn the basics of Regression, Classification, Clustering, Natural Language Processing, Time Series, and Reinforcement Learning, as well as real-world applications, the history of ML, ML and Fairness, and how to use your model in a web app.